Android Studio Emulator

 3

 Open Android Studio, go to Settings > Languages & Frameworks > Android SDK.
-From the SDK Platforms tab, select the latest Android version (API level).
+From the SDK Platforms tab, and under Android 15 (VanillaIceCream), select Android SDK Platform 35 and Sources for Android 35.

 Then, click on the SDK Tools tab and make sure you have at least one version of the Android SDK Build-Tools and Android Emulator installed.